ikegami-yukino/madoka-python/README.rst

  >>> sketch.clear()

-- clear()
+- void clear()

   * Delete all key-value pairs.
-It differs from create() in maintaining settings.
+It differs from create() in maintaining current settings.

 Initialize a sketch with settings change